 Teacher Educator Institute 2020-2021

 The yearlong Center for Reaching & Teaching the Whole Child’s Teacher Educator Institute (TEI) provides in-depth professional development in how to integrate social, emotional, and cultural competencies into your teacher preparation program.
 Participants will receive a copy of our new book, Teaching with a Social, Emotional, and Cultural Lens: A Framework for Educators and Teacher Educators, published by Harvard Education Press, as well as the CRTWC Anchor Competencies Framework and Resource Guide, as part of this program.
-The Institute includes 2 on-site professional development workshops (total of five full days) and four group video conference calls during the 2020-2021 academic year.
+The Institute includes 2 online professional development workshops (total of five full days) and four group video conference calls during the 2020-2021 academic year.

 - Support integration of social, emotional, and cultural competencies within courses/programs, using the CRTWC Anchor Competencies Framework and Resource Guide.